gaskinwang/SeeTurgor/README.md

     Output **show.fig**.

 ### C.  Modeling by Utilizing Genetic Algorithm and Determined Normalized Turgor Data
->   (note that the contents of same named *maya5.m* and *showbest.m* for the
+>   Note that the contents of same named *maya5.m* and *showbest.m* for the
 >   following two modeling methods are different.
-Each of the following two optional methods has commands to indicate stem cells in advance.)
+Each of the following two optional methods has commands to indicate stem cells in advance.

    :arrow_lower_right: 13a.
 FOR ONE-PART MODELLING
->   (Best choice when the number of L1 cells is \<15)
+>   Best choice when the number of L1 cells is \<15

    i.
 Run *ExtractInformation2.m* to build the framework for Genetic Algorithm by